 You don’t need to overpay for NHS prescriptions and there are ways to keep costs down.

-Band two treatments cover band one and includes fillings, root canals and extractions will now cost £59.10.
-Then, band 3 treatments will cost £256.50 and covers band 1 and 2, but also more complex work like crowns, dentures and bridges.
+Band two treatments cover band one and include fillings, root canals and extractions will now cost £59.10.
+Then, band 3 treatments will cost £256.50 and cover band 1 and 2, but also more complex work like crowns, dentures and bridges.

 All costs are going up by around 5%.

-If you’re pregnant, on low income or are a child then you can get free treatment.
+If you’re pregnant, on a low income or are a child then you can get free treatment.

 We need water to live so we’ve gotta pay.